 Curiously enough, my attempts to imitate other songs led to the writing of several original songs that don't directly have anything to do with any previous model, including one in which I wrote from a woman's point of view (something I was right proud of at the time) -- "Bold Troubadour."

-And Dylan has certainly endured his share of plagiarism lawsuits, about which I am on his side-- it's all part of the folk tradition, as Woody Guthrie knew well.
-Acknowledging the source material doesn't do any harm, however, unless you're determined to take all the credit-- and the cash.
+It's all part of some tradition or other, as Woody Guthrie knew well.
+Acknowledging the source material doesn't do any harm, unless you're determined to take all the credit-- and the cash.
 Remember Lennon's "And So this Is Christmas?"
 Who complained that the melody was virtually identical to "Stewball," a song about a horse and a horse race?